danielnjama/python-for-beginners.github.io/README.md

 time.sleep(3)  # Sleep for 3 seconds
 print("End after sleeping for 3 seconds")

 # Format the current time
 current_time = time.localtime()
 formatted_time = time.strftime("%Y-%m-%d %H:%M:%S", current_time)
 print("Formatted Time:", formatted_time)

 # Measure the time taken for a code block to execute
 start_time = time.time()
-# Code block to measure
-time.sleep(2)
+time.sleep(2)  # Simulate a time-consuming task
 end_time = time.time()
 elapsed_time = end_time - start_time
 print("Elapsed Time:", elapsed_time, "seconds")

-# Measure clock time
-start_clock = time.time()
-time.sleep(2)
-end_clock = time.time()

-# Measure process time
+# Measure process time (CPU time)
 start_process = time.process_time()
-time.sleep(2)
+time.sleep(2)  # Simulate a time-consuming task
 end_process = time.process_time()

-print("Clock Time:", end_clock - start_clock, "seconds")
 print("Process Time:", end_process - start_process, "seconds")
 ```
-*Exercises/Projects:*

-1. Create a Python script that calculates the number of days remaining until a specific date (e.g., a birthday) and displays it to the user.
-2. Write a program that converts between different time zones.
-Allow the user to input a date and time, and then convert it to another time zone.
-3. Build a simple world clock application that displays the current time.
-4. Create a script that calculates the difference in hours and minutes between two timestamps (e.g., for tracking meeting durations).

 ---

+## Practice Questions

+1. **Days Until Birthday**: Write a Python script that calculates the number of days remaining until a specific date (e.g., a birthday) and displays it to the user.
+2. **Time Zone Converter**: Create a program that converts a given date and time from one time zone to another.
+Allow the user to input the date, time, and time zones.
+3. **World Clock**: Build a simple world clock application that displays the current time in multiple time zones (e.g., New York, London, Tokyo).
+4. **Meeting Duration Calculator**: Write a script that calculates the difference in hours and minutes between two timestamps (e.g., for tracking meeting durations).
+5. **Age Calculator**: Develop a program that calculates a person’s age in years, months, and days based on their birthdate.
+6. **Leap Year Checker**: Write a function that checks if a given year is a leap year.
+7. **Countdown Timer**: Create a countdown timer that takes a future date and time as input and displays the remaining time in days, hours, minutes, and seconds.
+8. **Date Difference**: Write a program that calculates the difference between two dates in years, months, and days.
+9. **File Timestamps**: Use the `os` and `datetime` modules to display the creation and modification timestamps of a file.
+10. **Time-Based Greeting**: Write a script that greets the user with "Good Morning," "Good Afternoon," or "Good Evening" based on the current time.

 ---

----
----
----
----
+## Additional Exercises

+11. **Event Scheduler**: Create a program that allows users to schedule events by entering a date and time.
+The program should notify the user if the event is in the past.
+12. **Time-Based Reminder**: Build a reminder application that takes a message and a time delay (in minutes) as input and displays the message after the specified delay.
+13. **Time Zone Comparison**: Write a script that compares the current time in two different time zones and displays the time difference.
+14. **Date Validation**: Develop a function that validates if a given date string is in the correct format (`YYYY-MM-DD`).
+15. **Time-Based File Backup**: Create a script that backs up a file every hour and appends the current timestamp to the backup file’s name.

 ---
 ---
 ---